 Global Crossing (JETBF) had a return on assets of -1.5% for fiscal year 2025, measuring how efficiently the company uses its assets to generate profit.

-Why is Global Crossing's debt-to-equity ratio negative or unusual?
+Why is Global Crossing's debt-to-equity ratio negative or not reported?

-Global Crossing (JETBF) has negative shareholder equity of -$29.5M as of fiscal year 2025, which causes the debt-to-equity ratio to appear negative or not meaningful.
+Global Crossing (JETBF) has negative shareholder equity of -$29.5M as of fiscal year 2025, so no debt-to-equity ratio is reported: dividing debt by equity that is not positive produces a number that cannot be read as leverage.
 This can occur when accumulated losses exceed invested capital, or after large share buyback programs.
 Other solvency metrics like the current ratio or interest coverage may be more informative.

 What is Global Crossing's Altman Z-Score?